Diploma of Information Technology

 Certificate III in Individual Support outline (Domestic)

-To achieve this qualification, candidates must have completed both theory assessments and at least 120 hours of work as detailed in the assessment requirements of the units of competency.
+To achieve this qualification, the candidate must have completed at least 120 hours of work as detailed in the assessment requirements of the units of competency.

 Potential job opportunities for graduates for this course include: